algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 }
 ```

-The notification value doesn't mater.
+The notification value doesn't matter.

 ##### *Reference and resources*